 - i.
-What is the long-term vision for the Nexus community's role in advocating for integrated resource management at UN conferences - What strategic actions are needed to effectively advocate for integrated resource management (Nexus thinking) at UN conferences such as the UN Water Conference, UN Biodiversity Conference and so on?
+What are key issues for decision makers and how can nexus knowledge best support their needs and operations? - What strategic actions are needed to advocate for integrated resource management (Resource Nexus thinking) effectively at UN conferences such as the UN Water Conference, UN Biodiversity Conference and so on?
 (What partnerships and collaborations can the Nexus community leverage to amplify its advocacy efforts)